tendermint/coding/README.md

 ## Go Coding Practices

 To write [effective go](https://golang.org/doc/effective_go.html) (a must read), one must think in go.
 And not try to translate patterns from other languages into go.
-Trying to translate java's class hierachies or python's dynamism into go, only makes a indecipherable mess...
+Trying to translate java's class hierarchies or python's dynamism into go, only makes a indecipherable mess...
 But if you design from the ground up using "idiomatic" go idioms, the code becomes more maintainable, extensible, and performant.

 We all are in a journey to master go, let's share our knowledge here.
 Please add links to any articles that provided you with new insights into the language.